Sensors & Transducers Journal: Call for Articles

 Publisher: IFSA Publishing, S.L.

-Periodicity: 12 issues/12 months + special issues on demand
+Periodicity: 12 issues/12 months + special/thematic issues

 Addition Special Issues: Yes